Second Factor Management⚓︎

 To unblock the PIN, you can:

-• if biometrics are enabled, use your biometric: upon successful verification by the Second Factor Server, the PIN will no longer be blocked.
+- if biometrics are enabled, use your biometric: upon successful verification by the Second Factor Server, the PIN will no longer be blocked.
+Note that this does not work when

-• remove all accounts in the app, which will effectively reset the Mobile SDK, and enroll these again.
-Accounts can be removed from both the app and server.
+disallowPinChangeWithBiometricis set totruein the configuration. - remove all accounts in the app, which will effectively reset the Mobile SDK, and then enrol the accounts again.
+Accounts can be removed from both the app and the server.

-• reinstall the app and enrol your accounts again.
-Note that, when using this option, the existing accounts will not be removed from the server.
+- reinstall the app and enrol the accounts again.
+Note that when using this option, the existing accounts will not be removed from the server.